From calm water and paved trails to nearby mountain towns and seasonal adventures — there's always something to do at Watson's Lakefront Resort.

 On the Trail

-Trailside lodging for one of the best paved trails in the Pacific Northwest.
+Trailside glamping for one of the best paved trails in the Pacific Northwest.

 The Trail of the Coeur d'Alenes is a 73-mile paved recreation trail stretching from Mullan to Plummer through some of Northern Idaho's most beautiful scenery.
 The Cataldo trailhead is minutes from the property.